apache/storm/documentation/nimbus-ha-design.md

 You can use nimbus ha with default configuration , however the default configuration assumes a single nimbus host so it trades off replication for lower topology submission latency.
 Depending on your use case you can adjust following configurations:
-* storm.codedistributor.class : This is a string representing fully qualified class name of a class that implements backtype.storm.codedistributor.ICodeDistributor.
-The default is set to "backtype.storm.codedistributor.LocalFileSystemCodeDistributor".
+* storm.codedistributor.class : This is a string representing fully qualified class name of a class that implements org.apache.storm.codedistributor.ICodeDistributor.
+The default is set to "org.apache.storm.codedistributor.LocalFileSystemCodeDistributor".
 This class leverages local file system to store both meta files and code/configs.
 This class adds extra load on zookeeper as even after downloading the code-distrbutor meta file it contacts zookeeper in order to figure out hosts from where it can download actual code/config and to get the current replication count.
 An alternative is to use